Five interesting conversion mistakes we’ve made and seen

 Before you read any further, take a moment to think about how you would increase the conversion rate of the page in the image above.

-The “Keitai Denwa” Problem taught us that you can’t critique a site without knowing about the visitors.
-Frustratingly, even once you’ve learned that lesson, even when you think, “I get it now.
-It’s obvious,” it’s easy to slip back into making judgments without having the data.
 Every day, it takes an incredible amount of discipline to avoid making this mistake—not just when you are writing a webpage, but also when you are giving a talk, selling a product, or even writing an email.
 It’s possible to learn this rule one day, and then break it the next.
-No matter how many marketing techniques you use, you’ll always fail if you don’t know your audience.

 Mistake #2: The “Cinema Foyer Effect”

-We noticed that sometimes, no matter what you do on a page, you can’t get a win.
-And the longer you leave a test, it just stays inconclusive.
 The answer comes from the world of science.
 Scientists often carry out what’s called sensitivity analysis, which is a way of measuring which variables are affecting the results and which aren’t.

 We had a client that came to us after a site-wide redesign.
 The client’s new site had a completely different appearance, but the conversion rate hadn’t changed.
-It transpired that the whole website, for reasons that I’ll hint at later, was a red herring.
+It transpired that the whole website, for reasons that we’ll hint at later, was a red herring.
 We identified the real levers (which was the onboarding process of the software itself) and instead worked on those.

 How can you spot this problem?
 You know you have this problem when nothing you do to a particular page (or page element) makes a difference.
 All of your tests on it are inconclusive; none of them win, and equally importantly, none of them lose either.
 For example, you might discover that everything you do with testimonials makes no difference.
 You’re pulling on a lever that isn’t connected to anything.